solderparty/i2c_puppet/README.md

 Default value: `0x00`

-### (REG_HLD = 0x11)
+### Key hold threshold configuration (REG_HLD = 0x11)

-Key hold threshold configuration.
 This register can be read and written to, it is 1 byte in size.

 The value of this register (expressed in units of 10ms) is used to determine if a "press and hold" state should be entered.